babab/vim-MagicKey/README.md

 The `MkHorizontalRuler` also accepts an optional argument which should be a single char, which is then used to expand.

+### Execute current line text as command

+When the current line starts with `run:`, the remaining text will be executed as a Vim command.

+Example:

+    run: %s/croccet/correct/gc

+This feature is also available through this command and function:

+- Command: `MkRunCommand`
+- Function: `MkRunCommand()`

+### Replace in all buffers (alias for ":bufdo %s/{content}/gce | update"

+When the current line starts with `replace:`, the remaining text will be pasted into a command that substitutes over all open buffers.

+Example:

+    replace: croccet/correct

+The above line will result in the command:

+    :bufdo %s/croccet/correct/gce | update

+This feature is also available through this command and function:

+- Command: `ReplaceInAllBuffers`
+- Function: `MkReplaceInAllBuffers()`

 ## License